 Take for example blogger Zac Johnson’s post on “How to start a blog,” which has 82 experts sharing their perspective.
 The post quickly gained close to a thousand shares.

-Relationship expert Maj Wisman gathered 75 other experts to get their professional thoughts on how to revive sexual desire for a partner.
+Relationship expert Maj Wisman gathered 75 other experts to get their professional thoughts on how to revive the sexual desire for a partner.
 The post offered a variety of opinions and gained a large number of shares by readers and influencers.

 To create a roundup post that will be well received by your audience and boost your expert status: